sobambela/Electric-Miles/README.md

 ## Testing

-To run the feature test suite, locate ```tests/Feature/```, run the following command inside the project root.
+To run the feature test suite, located at ```tests/Feature/```, run the following command inside the project root.
 ```
 $ vendor/bin/phpunit
 ```